 I am interested in new techniques that can be used to observe how external influences alter how the brain works.
 Drugs and prosthetics, as well as illnesses and disease can change how the brain… read more

 DEWEY RS, HALL DA, GUEST H, PRENDERGAST G, PLACK CJ and FRANCIS ST, 2018.
-The Physiological Bases of Hidden Noise-Induced Hearing Loss:: Protocol for a Functional Neuroimaging Study Journal of Medical Internet Research (JMIR) Research Protocols..
+The Physiological Bases of Hidden Noise-Induced Hearing Loss: Protocol for a Functional Neuroimaging Study.
+JMIR research protocols.
 7(3), e79

 I am interested in new techniques that can be used to observe how external influences alter how the brain works.
 Drugs and prosthetics, as well as illnesses and disease can change how the brain responds to its environment.
 Functional neuroimaging can help us to understand how these external influences alter normal brain function.
 Functional neuroimaging can often be enhanced by using multiple imaging modalities simultaneously (multi-modal imaging) to obtain the most information about a process.
 I am currently working with simultaneous functional magnetic resonance imaging (fMRI) and functional near-infrared spectroscopy (fNIRS) to assess cortical plasticity within the auditory cortex of deaf individuals.